erazlogo/zotero-markdown-translators/README.md

 - Set up sync for your data (not PDFs) to your online Zotero account https://www.zotero.org/support/sync
 - Download and move two translator files to Zotero/translators folder (<a href="https://youtu.be/nc7TEFEbhpA" target="_blank">video</a>)
 - Install Zutilo for Zotero (<a href="https://youtu.be/NSJGtaJPFns" target="_blank">video</a>)
+- Install <a href="https://github.com/daeh/zotero-obsidian-citations">Zotero Obsidian Citation plugin</a> to link from Zotero items to Obsidian notes
 - Map Markdown translators to keyboard shortcuts in Zutilo https://github.com/wshanks/Zutilo (<a href="https://youtu.be/WSt_Rib-dRc">video</a>)
 - Install BetterBibTex to use <a href="https://retorque.re/zotero-better-bibtex/citing/cayw/">cite-as-you-write</a> down the road (this feature is not yet fully supported - read <a href="https://forum.obsidian.md/t/pdf-zotero-obsidian-current-state-and-collaboration-for-the-one-plugin/34372">this thread</a> for progress) https://retorque.re/zotero-better-bibtex/ (<a href="https://youtu.be/u40EGnPgnDw">video</a>)
 - Note: These steps will allow you to link any Markdown application to Zotero.